Select Page

 Disneyland 1997

-Riding Space Mountain one last time with my dad after eating several Mickey Mouse pancakes without puking. ??
+Riding Space Mountain one last time with my dad after eating several Mickey Mouse pancakes without puking?!
+Now that’s what I call grit.

 wooh! you made it.